-Most of the waste that Glencore generates is broken rock, tailings, slag and other mineral residues from the processing of ore and ore concentrates.
 Our assets have management systems and dedicated facilities to dispose of mineral residues while preventing environmental contamination.
-Through our group-wide dam integrity and safety assurance program, we require our TSFs to be audited by (KCB), one of the world’s leading experts on integrity and safety of tailing storage facilities.
+Through our group-wide dam integrity and safety assurance programme, we require our TSFs to be audited by (KCB), one of the world’s leading experts on integrity and safety of tailing storage facilities.

 Our assets are required to assess natural phenomena such as extreme flooding and seismic events, as well as operational criteria, and incorporate these factors into their TSF designs.
 Since 2016, our corporate dam integrity and safety assurance programme has detailed our approach towards the group-wide review on the integrity of our TSFs.
 This involves an assessment against more than 100 dam safety and governance leading practice criteria.

 There are three levels of governance and assurance we require our assets to undertake on TSFs:

 - 1. Regular surveillance – assets are expected to monitor their TSFs on an ongoing basis using piezometers, slope monitoring and other equipment, with results assessed by the management team of that asset.

 - 2. Dam safety inspections (DSI) – external engineers carry out periodic DSI for operating assets and closed TSFs.
 A DSI evaluates and observes potential deficiencies in a TSF’s current and past condition, performance and operation; DSI findings are typically overseen by the asset management team.

 - 3. Dam safety audits – KCB, one of the world’s leading experts, audits the integrity and safety of our TSFs.
 The results of these audits are reported to Glencore’s senior management and the HSEC Committee of our Board of Directors, and findings are followed up through regular independent verification audits.